saeedeh-asgharpour/Reactive-Angular-with-NgRx/README.md

-# Angular Reactive Workshop
+# Angular Reactive

-This is my practise on this workshop.
+This is my practise on Lukas Ruebbelke workshop.

 We are going to build Redux state around the `projects` feature with NGRX.